Accenture/openathon-2019-angular/lab-06/README.md

 > **_Side Note:_** The *layout* name is only our election, you can name the parts of the state as you want (for example, *filters*), but it makes sense to name it to gather things with some similarity in their functions.

-Next we show you all parts of the new slice (that you already should know to make partially).
+Next, we show you all parts of the new slice (that you already should know to make partially).

 A new folder *layout* inside of *store* folder with three files (the last one is our new friend):  *layout.actions.ts*, *layout.redux.ts* and *layout.effects.ts*.